jvc56/MineGCG/README.md

 \#findingmedium blah blah blah \#tacticslarge

 The tags are case insensitive and can appear anywhere in any order in the comment.
+Keep in mind that mistakes are associated with moves, and moves are associated with players, so be sure to tag your mistakes on your moves only.
+For example, if you don't challenge a phony play, you can write the commentary on your opponent's move, but include the tags on your succeeding move to make sure they appear as your mistakes and not your opponents'.

 # Leaderboards